 Now, more than 3,000 posts later (3,332 to be exact), here we are better than ever because of one thing — YOU!
-Your love of All Things British, our shared recognition that British comedy and drama is the best telly on telly, and your comments/feedback during the last nine years has made it really easy to look forward to year 10 and beyond!
+Your love of All Things British, our shared recognition that British comedy and drama is the best telly on telly, and your comments/feedback during the last nine years have made it really easy to look forward to year 10 and beyond.

-A lot has changed since that fateful day of 10.01.09 when you think about it.
-Here’s where I could launch into how much a gallon of milk or a loaf of bread cost back then but there are a just a few more important things to understand how our lives have changed.
+A lot has changed since that fateful day of 10.01.09, when you think about it.
+Here’s where I could launch into how much a gallon of milk or a loaf of bread cost back then, but there are a just a few more important things to understand how our lives have changed.

-There was no Scott and Bailey, no Endeavour or Grantchester, no Poldark, Victoria or Luther and no Call the Midwife or even Miranda for that matter.
+There was no Scott and Bailey, no Endeavour or Grantchester, no Poldark.
+No Victoria or Luther, and no Call the Midwife, or even Miranda, for that matter.
 At the time, we only knew of Miranda Hart from a brief guest shot in Lead Balloon and a leading role in Hyperdrive with Nick Frost.

 In the last nine years, we’ve had the great good fortune to sit down and interview a number of amazing individuals for Tellyspotting.
-Essie Davis (Miss Fisher’s Murder Mysteries) immediately comes to mind as does Michael Palin & Eric Idle (Monty Python’s Flying Circus), Ian McNeice (Doc Martin), Colin Baker and Peter Davison (Doctor Who), Lucie Pohl (Red Dwarf XI), Martin Shaw and Lee Ingleby (George Gently), Simon Pegg and Nick Frost (Shaun of the Dead, Hot Fuzz, The World’s End) and Jonathan Lynn (Yes Minister, Yes Prime Minister).
+Essie Davis (Miss Fisher’s Murder Mysteries) immediately comes to mind, as does Michael Palin and Eric Idle (Monty Python’s Flying Circus), Ian McNeice (Doc Martin), Colin Baker and Peter Davison (Doctor Who), Lucie Pohl (Red Dwarf XI), Martin Shaw and Lee Ingleby (George Gently), Simon Pegg and Nick Frost (Shaun of the Dead, Hot Fuzz, The World’s End) and Jonathan Lynn (Yes Minister, Yes Prime Minister).

 Finally, thanks so much to the folks over at the London Underground for this really special greeting that arrived this morning!

-Thinking back, I really didn’t know what I was getting myself into but I wouldn’t trade anything in the last nine years for anything.
+Thinking back, I really didn’t know what I was getting myself into.
+But I wouldn’t trade the last nine years for anything.